tableau/Logshark/README.md

 [![Setup Logshark](https://img.shields.io/badge/Setup%20Logshark-Installation%20and%20User%20Guide-lightgrey.svg)](https://tableau.github.io/Logshark/)

-Logshark is deployed via a custom installer, which you can download from the [releases page](https://github.com/tableau/Logshark/releases/latest).
-The installer manages dependencies and also bundles MongoDB for ease of setup for new users.
-To get up and running, download the installer and then follow the instructions in the [installation guide](https://tableau.github.io/Logshark/) to configure it.

-In the latest release of Logshark, the run outputs are saved as hyper extracts instead of using PostgreSQL.
-Not only does Logshark no longer need a dedicated PostgreSQL database, it also runs significantly faster.
-The results of the Logshark run are now saved as hyper extracts embedded with the workbook (.twbx), which enables the vizzes to load much faster.
+No installer is needed for the new version, as LogShark is provided as a self-contained application.
+You can simply grab a zip file with LogShark, navigate to a location where you want to install it and unzip the file there.

+# System Requirements

-Logshark requires a 64-bit version of Windows in order to run, and must be run as an account with administrator privileges.
+LogShark requires a 64-bit version of Windows in order to run, and must be run as an account with administrator privileges.

+**Mac iOS requirements?**

+If Hyper requirements are not met on the machine, LogShark would start to fail.
+The simpest way to meet Hyper requirements is to install Tableau Desktop on your machine.
+Or you can follow these instructions https://onlinehelp.tableau.com/current/api/extract_api/en-us/Extract/extract_api_installing.htm (**is this link the same or a new one**)

-NOTE: If you are upgrading from a previous version of Logshark, the installer will handle most of the upgrade work for you, but during the upgrade your Logshark.config file will be overwritten.
+**NOTE:** If you are upgrading from a previous version of Logshark, the installer will handle most of the upgrade work for you, but during the upgrade your Logshark.config file will be overwritten.
 If there are settings from this config you wish to preserve, please make a backup.

 # How do I analyze results from Logshark?

 The best way to analyze results is to run Logshark on your own logset and explore the generated workbooks via Tableau!
 Beyond what is included, you can configure Logshark to output your own custom workbooks.
 See the [installation guide](https://tableau.github.io/Logshark/) for more details on how to do this.

-For the truly adventurous, Logshark features a plugin framework, so you can even build your own analysis plugin to leverage Logshark's log parsing engine!
+For the truly adventurous, Logshark features a plugin framework, so you can even build your own analysis plugin to leverage Logshark's log parsing engine! _ **Still true?**

 # What do I need to build Logshark from source?